dacoder101/tic-tac-toe/README.md

 # Tic-Tac-Toe
-An online tic-tac-toe game, written in React and SocketIO.
+An online tic-tac-toe game, written with React and SocketIO.